Shadeonskiy/functional-blocks-for-web-app/README.md

 # functional-blocks-for-web-app
-StudyBotSystem by Nazar Radin and Vladyslav Lytvynchuk
+StudyBotSystem by Nazar Radin and Vladyslav Lytvynchuk (dva loha)